 Girls soccer carried their phenomenal season to the third round of state playoffs.
-The girls’ soccer team started their season with a undefeated pre-league play.
-Still strong going into Metro League, one of the most difficult leagues in the state, Beaverton held their own and stood mid pack at 5th.
+The girls’ soccer team started their season with an undefeated pre-league play.
+Still strong going into Metro League, one of the most difficult leagues in the state, Beaverton held their own and stood mid-pack at 5th.

-The beavers had a rather slow start to the first quarter on the 29th against North Medford.
-Within minutes, North Medford pulled ahead in the first half to leave the beavers trailing 0-1.
-Though they were down, the girls’ team managed to muster up fight when senior, Macey Lane scored at the end of the 2nd half.
-The score, 1-1, would lead into overtime as the beavers buckled down to defeat the black tornado.
-In a nail biting first half of overtime, Natalie Perkins assisted Maddie McKenna a goal with 5 minutes left in the 1st 10 minute half.
-The girls’ soccer team held the physical North Medford in the second half for a 2-1 Beaverton victory.
+The Beavers had a slow start to the first quarter on the 29th against North Medford.
+Within minutes, North Medford pulled ahead in the first half to leave the Beavers trailing 0-1.
+Though they were down, the girls’ team mustered up some fight when senior Macey Lane scored at the end of the second half.
+The score, 1-1, lead into overtime as the Beavers buckled down to defeat the Black Tornado.
+In a nail-biting first half of overtime, Natalie Perkins assisted Maddie McKenna with a goal in the last five minutes of the first ten-minute half.
+The girls’ soccer team held North Medford in the second half for a 2-1 Beaverton victory.

-Overall, the girls soccer team had a season to remember.
-With an undefeated preseason, a handful of seniors that drove the team to success, Beaverton is proud of how well the soccer team has done this season.
+The girls’ soccer team had a season to remember.
+With an undefeated preseason and a handful of seniors that drove the team to success, Beaverton is proud of how the soccer team has done this season.